zhoujw14/Mapping-Metastasis/README.md

 # Mapping Metastasis

+# For Data Process
+Please find data.process file for R codes used for processing raw clincial trial data

+# For Data Analysis
+Please find data.analysis file for R codes used for random effect cox proportional model

 For Monolix codes:
 new.txt is the tumor growth model, 265target_monolix is the demo data, mode265 is the monolix running file.